Sub0720/HotPlay/README.md

 This extension is especially useful for Students and also useful when you can’t control a video, such as when hovering over YouTube thumbnails, where you can watch the video but can’t skip it.
 It works on any website that plays videos, including Instagram.

+If the extension is not working for some reason, or if it shows an error in chrome://extensions, simply remove it and reinstall it in your browser.
 ---

 ## 📦 Installation (Dev)